 Bangkok Bold, also known as Joh Bangkok, wasn’t always a restaurant.
 It started out as a food blog by Chortip “Nhoi” Ouypornchaisakul, who would journal inspirational stories about eating and cooking cultures around the world.
-Of course, she later graduated with a certificate in the culinary arts from the States, opening Bangkok Bold Kitchen at The Riverside Plaza and Singha Complex.
+Of course, she later graduated with a certificate in the culinary arts from the States, opening Bangkok Bold Kitchen at The Riverside Plaza, Central Embassy, and Singha Complex.

 The space is cosy and looks like an old school Thai diner, but with a contemporary touch.
 Don’t expect much in the way of privacy, especially in the Singha Complex branch, which sits on the second floor of the mall.
 A look through the menu reveals typical local dishes like Thai omelette and grilled pork neck, but also recipes that are rarely seen today.
 Nhoi uncovers forgotten ingredients and indigenous techniques to create her own precise style of Thai cooking that’s sincere and fun.
 Her Massaman Curry uses beef cheek and sweet potatoes, while her naem khao tod, or Rice Croquette Salad, mixes rice cracker with fermented pork and betel leaves.